0xvishal/kubernetes/communication-between-clusters.md

 Latency: Cross-region communication adds latency, so carefully consider if it's acceptable for your application.
 Security: Ensure encryption of traffic across regions, either with VPN, mTLS (in a service mesh), or another secure communication channel.
 Failover and Disaster Recovery: Design for high availability by enabling automatic failover between regions in case of cluster failure.
-Would you like more detailed guidance on a specific approach?